← Back to News & Guides

 Multi-material packaging gets penalized twice

-Multi-material packaging (e.g., foil-laminate pouches) pays the non-recyclable rate category and gets hit with a +15–30% malus.
-This double penalty makes multi-materials the most expensive category in every state.
+Multi-material packaging (e.g., foil-laminate pouches) is classified as non-recyclable and pays the highest rate category — 2–5× more per pound than recyclable alternatives.
+In Colorado, it may also get hit with a +5% Detriments malus.
+This makes multi-materials the most expensive category in every state.

 More questions?
 See our EPR FAQ for answers about exemptions, deadlines, PRO registration, and more.